emilyrose/dancejs-origins/README.md

 # DanceJS Origins
-A brief history of the origin of DanceJS
+A brief history of DanceJS